Each year millions of dollars are spent searching for lost hikers.

 1. Garmin eTrex10 GPS (Best Value)

-My Review: I personally own two of this exact model and in my opinion, it’s the best hiking GPS for the money.
+My review: This is an amazing GPS for those of you who want a reliable GPS, but are on a tight budget.
+I personally own two of this exact model and in my opinion, it’s the best handheld GPS under $100.

 If you just need a basic GPS for hiking you will not be disappointed in the eTrex 10.
 For under 100 dollars you get a reliable GPS that is more than capable of doing all the things most recreational hikers want from a GPS.